Holevo's theorem

-Holevo's theorem is an important limitative theorem in quantum computing, an interdisciplinary field of physics and computer science.
-It is sometimes called Holevo's bound, since it establishes an upper bound to the amount of information that can be known about a quantum state (accessible information).
-It was published by Alexander Holevo in 1973.
+Holevo's theorem is a result in quantum information theory.
+It is sometimes called Holevo's bound, since it gives an upper bound on the accessible information, which is amount of information that can be known about a quantum state.
+It was first published by Alexander Holevo in 1973.

-Statement of the theorem
+Statement

+Setting

 Suppose Alice wants to send a classical message to Bob by encoding it into a quantum state, and suppose she can prepare a state from some fixed set $\{\rho_1,...,\rho_n\}$, with the i-th state prepared with probability $p_i$.
 Let $X$ be the classical register containing the choice of state made by Alice.
-Bob's objective is to recover the value of $X$ from measurement results on the state he received.
-Let $Y$ be the classical register containing Bob's measurement outcome.
-Note that $Y$ is therefore a random variable whose probability distribution depends on Bob's choice of measurement.
+Bob's objective is to recover the value of $X$ by measuring a POVM on the state he received.
+Let $Y$ be the classical register containing Bob's measurement outcome, which is a random variable whose distribution depends on Bob's choice of measurement.

-Holevo's theorem bounds the amount of correlation between the classical registers $X$ and $Y$, regardless of Bob's measurement choice, in terms of the Holevo information.
-This is useful in practice because the Holevo information does not depend on the measurement choice, and therefore its computation does not require performing an optimization over the possible measurements.
+Holevo's theorem bounds the amount of correlation between the classical registers $X$ and $Y$, independently of Bob's measurement choice, in terms of the Holevo information.
+The Holevo information does not depend on the measurement choice, and so this gives a bound which does not require optimizing over all possible measurements.